Kaztic/equity_research_analyst/README.md

 For issues and questions:
 1. Check the troubleshooting section above
 2. Verify your environment setup
-3. Check OpenAI API status and credits
+3. Check Gemini API status and credits
 4. Review the project's issue tracker

 ## 🎯 Roadmap